Stremio/stremio-shell/README.md

 ### Build instructions for Docker builds of supported Linux distros

-There are Docker files and setup scripts for supported Linux distributions, located in the `./distros` directory.
+There are Docker files and setup scripts for supported Linux distributions (Debian, Fedora, Arch), located in the `./distros` directory.

 There is also an automated build script located in `./dist-utils/build-package.sh`.